OnstakInc/cisco-tetration-hol/labguide/module10/README.md

 <div class="step" id="step-014"><a href="#step-014" style="font-weight:bold">Step 014</a></div>

+Type `exploit`.
+The exploit code will be run against Apache Struts application running on the Linux web server,  and if successful should display the message "Command shell session opened".
+You have now exploited a system and gained remote command shell access!

+Enter `ls` to do a directory listing on the remote machine.

+Enter `whoami` to see that you are logged in as the root user.
+This confirms we have full control of the machine.

+Run the command `hostnamectl` to display the host details.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_014.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_014.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-015"><a href="#step-015" style="font-weight:bold">Step 015</a></div>

+Back in Tetration,  navigate to Forensics Analysis.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_015.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module10/images/module10_015.png" style="width:100%;height:100%;"></a>